Updated: Apr 15

 THE STORAGE OF WORDS FOR INSTANT RECALL IS CALLED ORTHOGRAPHIC MAPPING.
 We map the sounds to the patterns of letters that make up that word.

 Letter knowledge and phonemic awareness are therefore critical components in orthographic mapping.
-Pupils need to break words down and look really carefully at the print.
+Pupils need to break words down and look really carefully at the print to help the words be transferred to the bank of automatic recall words.
 This is one of the reasons why children who struggle with phonics also struggle with adding to their bank of instant recall words, and have difficulties with spelling.
 We therefore need to ensure that any struggling readers are supported to acquire strong phonological awareness skills (see separate blog post), then build phonics knowledge because this will help them to pull apart words and commit their structure to memory.
 We can also help pupils by: repeated exposure to words; quantity of reading; ensuring pupils have opportunities to interact with new vocabulary; saying new vocabulary aloud, lots of opportunities to write.

 Theories on how we move words to memory and turn them into instant recall words: